On a class of random walks with reinforced memory: The (strongly) reinforced Elephant Random Walk

 the two models of reinforcement described in the last section give rise to what we call the \textit{reinforced Elephant Random Walk} and the \textit{strongly reinforced Elephant Random Walk}, respectively (or, for short, the (strongly) reinforced ERW).

 To make a clear distinction to the strongly reinforced ERW, we shall sometimes refer to the first model as the ``mere reinforced ERW''.
-The fact that we consider here only one-dimensional symmetric $\pm 1$-steps $\xi_i$ is just to keep the presentation simple; see Remark~\ref{rem:ERWmultiD}.
+As we further explain in Section~\ref{sec:GenPer}, the fact that we consider here only one-dimensional symmetric $\pm 1$-steps $\xi_i$ is just to keep the presentation simple.

 We stress that in the case of our interest $b>0$, both ERW with reinforcement are non-Markovian even in dimension $d=1$.
 This is in contrast to the original one-dimensional ERW corresponding to $b=0$: Indeed, there, if the elephant is at position $k\in\Z$ at time $n$, then it performed $(n+k)/2$ steps to the right and $(n-k)/2$ steps to the left up, and more information from the past is irrelevant for predicting the $(n+1)$th step.
-(In dimensions greater or equal to two, the ERW model is non-Markovian for any $b\geq 0$.)
+(In dimensions greater or equal to two, the isotropic ERW model is non-Markovian for any $b\geq 0$.)
+For results on the original multi-dimensional ERW based on a martingale approach, see Bercu and Laulin~\cite{BercuLa}.

-In the following section, we depict the connection to urn models.
-We shall observe phase transitions for both the mere reinforced ERW (Theorem~\ref{thm:ERW1}) and the strongly reinforced ERW (Theorem~\ref{thm:ERW2}).
-For what follows, we always fix parameters $p\in(0,1)$ and $b\geq 0$ without mentioning this every time.